jeremyabulencia/git-squash/README.md

-# How to make multiple commits squashed in one commit
+# How to make multiple commits squashed in one commit from feature branch

 ### Run to see commit history
 ```bash